lsoaresesilva/crate_orm/readme.md

 ** For that I make use of 30log library: https://github.com/Yonaba/30log

+# Instalation

+Just copy libs folder to your project and import lib.models to every class you create.

 # Usage

 Create a class that extends Model (our Active Record Pattern).
 Model is a base class which implements Save, Delete, Find all, Update and support for relationships (at the time one to one and one to many.)